Envirometrix/PredictiveSoilMapping/docs/Introduction.md

-Where variation within a polygon is systematic and predictable, the pattern of variation in soils within any given polygon is often described in terms of the most common position, or positionsm in the landscape occupied by each named soil class.
+Where variation within a polygon is systematic and predictable, the pattern of variation in soils within any given polygon is often described in terms of the most common position, or positions, in the landscape occupied by each named soil class.
 In other cases, soil patterns are not clearly related to systematic variations in observable landscape attributes and it is not possible to describe where each named soil type is most likely to occur within any polygon or why.

-Conventional soil mapping has some limitations related to the fact that is often not consistently applied by different mappers, it is largely manual and it is difficult to automate.
+Conventional soil mapping has some limitations related to the fact that mapping concepts (mental models) are not always applied consistently by different mappers.
+Application of conceptual models is largely manual and it is difficult to automate.
 In addition, conventional soil survey methods differ from country to country, and even within a single region, depending largely on the scope and level-of-detail of the